-In terms of cohesion, some candidates were trying to use different discourse markers and conjunctions, but these were often used illogically or incorrectly.
-Many candidates failed to use these at all.
+In terms of cohesion, some candidates were trying to use different discourse markers and conjunctions, but these were sometimes used illogically or incorrectly.
 There was a lack of paragraphing with some scripts showing no evidence of paragraphing, which is heavily penalised at this level.

-Punctuation was very weak this year, with a significant group of candidates not using capitalisation or full stops.
-Handwriting was an issue with some candidates and a significant number of responses were difficult to read, with a handful being indecipherable.
+Punctuation was weak this year, with some candidates not using capitalisation or full stops.
+Handwriting was an issue with some candidates, some responses were difficult to read, with a handful being almost indecipherable.